 - Treatment Resistance

-Dogs also provide unconditional love and acceptance and can promote health and healing when used in therapy.
-This type of experience provides clients with the opportunity to find self-love, self-acceptance, and can decrease stress and anxiety related to the therapeutic process.
+Dogs provide unconditional love and acceptance.
+This can promote health and healing when used in substance abuse and mental health therapy.
+Also, this positivity provides clients with healthy bonds.
+The connection creates an opportunity for clients to feel self-love and self-acceptance.
+Furthermore, animals can help decreases stress and anxiety.
+Hence, this is positive for the therapeutic process.

-Dogs are unique in that they provide immediate feedback to the people they interact with.
-They can reflect emotions and in doing so can help people to identify their emotions and practice emotion regulation.
-This allows clients to practice healthy coping skills and emotion regulation skills within the therapeutic setting with the support of their therapist.
+Dogs provide immediate feedback.
+And they connect on nuanced levels.
+They can reflect emotions.
+Also, they help people to identify emotions and practice emotional regulation.
+Therefore, this allows clients to practice healthy coping skills.
+This is enhanced with the support of a clinical therapist.

 - Strengthen the therapeutic alliance between therapist and client

 - Increase self-confidence